 circulate around it, even extend it.
 It represents a positive attitude

 content” theory, on the other hand, is depreciatory.
 It harms the relation to the unconscious.
 That’s why we ought

 to stop thinking in terms of disguised content, which is a harmful method by

 which a dream is immediately understood in concretistic terms.
 By example, should

 one dream about a giraffe, then the dream means a giraffe.
 The meaning hinges on

 the symbolic quality of the dream content.
-Although it is a wild animal, living
+It is indeed a wild and long-necked animal, living

-on the dark continent, and has a long neck, it does not imply a cloaked genital
+on the dark continent.
+But it does not imply a cloaked genital

 content.
 It is better to say that the dream image has a certain phallic quality